 In utero, FOXG1 contributes to development of the telencephalon, a region of the embryonic brain that gives rise to structures including the cerebrum, the largest part of the brain.
 The cerebrum controls language, voluntary movement, learning, thinking, memory and sensory perception.

 “If the gene does not continue to do its job after birth, then what’s the point of the research?
 There would be no chance to recover the protein needed for continued brain development,” Johnson says.
-“But what the Lees have figured out is that the protein persists after birth.”
+“But what the Lees have figured out is that the protein persists after birth in mice.”

-That means treatment may be possible.
-If gene therapy could coax targeted brain cells to produce more of the FOXG1 protein in its normal form, perhaps that would aid patients’ developmental progress.
+So if gene therapy could coax targeted brain cells to produce more of the FOXG1 protein in its normal form, perhaps that would help to alleviate some symptoms.

 Any such treatment could be years away, but the Lees are working toward it.
 Their research explores a variety of questions: Will gene therapy work for FOXG1 syndrome, and if so, at what ages will treatment be effective?
 Will all patients benefit, or only some?
 Could there be other innovative therapeutic options for FOXG1 syndrome?